 In order for the rotary attachment to work properly, the objects must be symmetrical around the tall axis (top to bottom).
 Curvature is usually tolerable, though it will affect what areas can be engraved.

-If an object is not perfectly round, it can cause problems ranging from the engraving skewing to the object falling off the rotary attachment.
-For example, in the large stein, the heavy handle will cause the center of mass to constantly shift as the object rotates.
-The other two objects are not symmetrical, which will cause the object to fall off of the attachment.
+If an object is not perfectly round, it can cause problems ranging from skewing the engraving to the object falling off the rotary attachment.
+For example, in the large stein (on the left in the photo below), the heavy handle will cause the center of mass to constantly shift as the object rotates.
+The other two objects are not symmetrical or completely round, which could cause the object to fall off of the attachment.

-While objects only need to be symetrical along one axis, uneveness can cause problems.
-Because the laser has to focus to a certain point, any curvature of the object will limit the area that can be engraved on.
-In the below diagram, the laser is focused to the widest part of the glass, limiting the area that can be engraved to a narrow band around the middle.
+While objects only need to be symmetrical along one axis, unevenness can cause problems.
+Because the laser has to focus on a certain point, any curvature of the object will limit the area that can be engraved on.
+In the below diagram, the laser is focused on the widest part of the glass, limiting the area that can be engraved to a narrow band around the middle.

-Lay your object in the attachment so that one edge is pushed against the black plastic nub.
-This can either be the top or the bottom of the object, and what side works best will depend on the object - generally speaking, you want the wider end on the left.
+Lay your object in the attachment so one edge is pushed against the black plastic nub.
+This can either be the top or the bottom of the object, and the side that works best will depend on the object - generally speaking, you want the wider end pushed against the nub.

-When creating the size of your workspace / artboard the width of the workspace is the height of the object and the height of the workspace is the circumference of the object.
-This is to account for the fact that the object is turned 90 degree in the machine.
+When creating the size of your workspace / artboard, the width of the workspace should be the height of the object and the height of the workspace should be the circumference of the object.
+This is to account for the fact that the object is rotated 90 degrees in the machine.

 Add your images, but make sure you rotate them 90 degrees so the image is in the same orientation as the object.
 Once everything is laid out, go into the Epilog settings dialog and load the settings as you normally would, including setting the piece size to the size of the workspace.